Alexhuszagh/rust-lexical-experimental/README.md

 lexical
 =======

+**NOTE:** These changes have been integrated into Rust-lexical, and this repository is no longer necessary.

 High-performance numeric conversion routines for use in a `no_std` environment.
 This does not depend on any standard library features, nor a system allocator.

 **Similar Projects**